 - Reduce your consumption.
 The less you consume, the less natural resources are needed.

 - Lobby your local government to use alternative energy sources for government and corporate buildings.
 Solar and wind power are the cleanest forms of alternative energy.

 - Send a letter to the EPA asking for increased regulations on industrial pollution levels.

-- Sign petitions and support measures to reduce acid rain.
+- Sign petitions and support measures in reducing acid rain.